jeffthomasiii/Just-a-Thought-Blog/_posts/2025-10-26-the-work-of-keeping-warm.md.md

 That kind of love doesn’t just happen; it’s cultivated.
 It’s protected.
 It’s tended through storms and strengthened through stillness.
 It burns because someone keeps feeding it.

 Maybe your fire is blazing.
 Maybe it’s just smoke.
-Either way, it takes the same thing—attention.
+Either way, it takes the same thing, attention.
-Love’s warmth doesn’t come from waiting; it comes from working.
+> Love’s warmth doesn’t come from waiting; it comes from working.

-The warmth we long for doesn’t return through wishing—it returns through tending.
+The warmth we long for doesn’t return through wishing, it returns through tending.
 When we bring our humility and God brings His grace, the flame that once burned bright can burn steady again.
 And sometimes, that steady fire is the most beautiful kind.